the-turing-way/the-turing-way/Chapter_Version_Control.md

 - *Commits*
   - *~~Problem = want to access past versions~~*
-  - *~~Say how to add files~~, say how git status tells you what's been added.
+  - *~~Say how to add files, say how git status tells you what's been added~~.
 Git diff to see the difference.
-How to make a commit and how to get files/whole project back to past commit.
-Say git log gives log of past commits.
-Git diff to see what changed between two commits.*
+How to make a commit and how to get files/whole project back to past commit. ~~Say git log gives log of past commits.~~*
   - *Best practice for committing, e.g. keep bitesized, don't do per-file commits, whitespace changes together with code changes, or code drops*

 **The problem:** when working on a project you will make numerous changes to you files as you progress.
 Sometimes you may need to undo changes, take another look at past versions, or compare versions.
 Saving each version individually (version_1.py, version_2.py etc) is messy and quickly becomes impractical.